act65/act65.github.io/_drafts/inbetween-posts/2018-03-25-approximate-reasoning.md

 <!-- For example AlphaGo. -->

+Any reasoning system must be consistent, complete, and sound.
+But what does this mean?

 ## [Completeness](https://en.wikipedia.org/wiki/Completeness_(logic))

 > The most simple example of a proof system that is {consistent} but not complete would be the one that has no inference rules at all!
 It proves nothing except whichever non-logical axioms your theory has, so in particular it doesn't prove anything that risks being false -- so it is {consistent}.
 But it is very much not complete.
 [Makholm on SE](https://math.stackexchange.com/questions/2256054/what-would-be-an-example-of-a-proof-system-being-sound-but-not-complete)